 We are so thrilled to meet all of our hopefuls and it's our honor to hear your stories.
 Remember, we've been touched by mental illness, too.
 We have a sense of what you've been through, and continue to go through, and we admire you for wanting to speak out in an effort to help others.

+It's also a good idea to have a snack before you arrive, and bring a water bottle.
 We have a limited number of audition spots still available.
 If you are interested, please go to our Auditions page to sign up before they're all full.